madebykind/craft.labelenvironment/README.md

 define('CRAFT_ENVIRONMENT', getenv('CRAFT_ENV'));
 ```

-The plugin still works with just the hostname, but its output won't be so pretty.
+The plugin still works with just the hostname as the value of `CRAFT_ENVIRONMENT`, but its output won't be so pretty.

 ## Configuration